MicrosoftDocs/azure-management-docs/articles/azure-portal/azure-portal-dashboards-structure.md

 ### Metadata

 Each part has a metadata property.
-An object has only one required property: `type`.
+An object has only one required property within metadata: `type`.
 This string tells the portal which [tile type](azure-portal-dashboards.md#add-tiles-from-the-tile-gallery) to show.
 Our example dashboard uses these types of tiles:

 1. `Extension/Microsoft_Azure_Monitoring/PartType/MetricsChartPart` – Used to show monitoring metrics
 1. `Extension[azure]/HubsExtension/PartType/MarkdownPart` – Used to show customized markdown content, such as text or images, with basic formatting for lists, links, etc.